 When the ocean and tides offer good visibility, the cliffs nearby are a good spot to watch for large fish and sharks in the water below.

 Off the eastern side of the coast is Tony Rock (a high limestone isle).

 Haulover Pond, Middle Caicos.

 On the drive out you’ll pass Lorimers Creek and Haulover ponds, two adjacent yet quite different wetlands.

 If you continue southeast from Haulover Point, you’ll find Wild Cow Run and Cedar Point, both of which are secluded and impressively-beautiful.

+We advise driving with care when in the area and to avoid any sandy patches.
 Cellular coverage can be spotty, and it can be quite the hike to get assistance.
 We also recommend bringing plenty of drinking water for these reasons as well.